A complete guide to Edexcel A-Level Physics

 4. Drill the core practicals like exam questions

 Do not just memorise each method.
 Learn the variables, the controls, the percentage uncertainty calculation, and the graph you would plot.
-Past paper questions on practicals are some of the most predictable mark-grabbers in the whole course.
+Past paper questions on practicals are some of the most reliable mark-grabbers in the whole course.

 5. Use past papers as a diagnostic